 Trailing header fields are carried in an additional header block following the body.
-Such a header block is a sequence of HEADERS frames with End Header Block set on the last frame.
 Senders MUST send only one header block in the trailers section; receivers MUST discard any subsequent header blocks.

-An HTTP request/response exchange fully consumes a QUIC stream.
+An HTTP request/response exchange fully consumes a bidirectional QUIC stream.
 After sending a request, a client closes the stream for sending; after sending a response, the server closes the stream for sending and the QUIC stream is fully closed.

 A server can send a complete response prior to the client sending an entire request if the response does not depend on any portion of the request that has not been sent and received.
-When this is true, a server MAY request that the client abort transmission of a request without error by triggering a QUIC STOP\SENDING with error code HTTP\EARLY\RESPONSE, sending a complete response, and cleanly closing its streams.
+When this is true, a server MAY request that the client abort transmission of a request without error by triggering a QUIC STOP_SENDING with error code HTTP_EARLY_RESPONSE, sending a complete response, and cleanly closing its streams.
 Clients MUST NOT discard complete responses as a result of having their request terminated abruptly, though clients can always discard responses at their discretion for other reasons.
-Servers MUST NOT abort a response in progress as a result of receiving a solicited RST\STREAM.